Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to make a good training data, I carefully drive the car in the train model, I drove a couple of cycles to make sure the data is enough.

 When using the photos of the left and right cameras to train the steering angle, I will give a certain correction factor to it.

-Another method that I used is flip the image.
-This method doubles the training set, and also this gives a balance of right steer and left steer data because we mostly steer to the left in the train mode.

 ### Model Architecture and Training Strategy